California Prevailing Wage Information

 California’s prevailing wage laws ensure that the ability to get a public works contract is not based on paying lower wage rates than a competitor.
 All bidders are required to use the same wage rates when bidding on a public works project.
 California law requires that not less than the general prevailing rate of per diem wages be paid to all workers employed on a public works project.

 “Public works” refers to construction, alteration, demolition, installation, or repair work (including maintenance) done under contract and paid by public funds.
 Public works projects do not include those done by a public agency with its own employees.
+With minor exceptions, all workers employed on public works projects must be paid the prevailing wage determined by the Director of the Department of Industrial Relations according to the type of work and location.

 The Director of DIR also makes coverage determinations, hears enforcement appeals, and oversees labor compliance programs, while the Labor Commissioner is responsible for all compliance monitoring, investigations, and enforcement.